Jimmy McShane: Early life and Baltimora

 James Harry McShane was born in Derry, Northern Ireland, on 23 May 1957.
 He was educated at Long Tower Primary School and then St Joseph's and St Peter's Secondary Schools.
 From a young age, he took a great interest in dancing and learned to play the guitar.
 In a 2018 interview, McShane's brother Damien said that McShane had been bullied growing up, but that at the time they had attributed it to his "loud personality," not realising that he was gay.
 After his education, he worked at Gransha Hospital and trained as a nurse with the Red Cross.

 In the 1970s, McShane relocated to London to attend stage school and performed some small roles in a number of West End musicals.
 He then began working with English singer Dee D. Jackson and provided the "robotic" backing vocals on her 1978 hit "Automatic Lover".
 He toured Europe for 18 months as a stage dancer and backing singer with Jackson and her band.
 During this time, he discovered Italy and, after becoming attracted to the country's underground dance scene, relocated to Milan in 1983.
 He told Dick Clark on American Bandstand in 1986 that he fell in love with Italy, and would later become fluent in Italian and acquire Italian citizenship.

-In 1984, McShane met Italian record producer and keyboardist Maurizio Bassi, with whom he created the band Baltimora.
+In 1984, EMI Italiana signed McShane to their roster after seeing his "exotic stage show".
+He then met Italian record producer and keyboardist Maurizio Bassi, with whom he created the music project Baltimora.
 The act found worldwide success with its most popular single, "Tarzan Boy", released in 1985.
 Some sources state that the lead vocals were performed by Bassi while McShane provided backing vocals, but this still remains uncertain, and McShane appears as the vocalist in the song's music video rather than Bassi.
 The band released two studio albums, Living in the Background (1985) and Survivor in Love (1987), before disbanding in 1988.